Sycamore

 Learning Update

-Science: Year 4 will be learning about the states of matter, focusing on solids, liquids, and gases and their characteristic properties.
-The children will investigate how materials can change state when heated or cooled, observing processes such as melting, freezing, and evaporation.
-Through practical, hands-on experiments, they will explore how particles behave in each state and compare how different materials respond to changes in temperature.
-Pupils will make predictions, carry out fair tests, and record their findings using key scientific vocabulary.
-This topic will help them develop a deeper understanding of the world around them while strengthening their scientific enquiry skills and confidence in conducting experiments.
+Science: Year 4 children are now focusing more closely on changes of state as a key part of their learning about solids, liquids, and gases.
+Through a range of practical, hands-on experiments, they are investigating how materials change when heated or cooled, including processes such as melting, freezing, and evaporation.
+Children are exploring how particles behave in each state and observing how different materials respond to changes in temperature.
+They are making predictions, carrying out fair tests, and recording their results using appropriate scientific vocabulary, helping them to develop confidence in scientific enquiry while deepening their understanding of the world around them.

-Computing: Year 4 will be developing their coding skills by learning how to create and control logos using simple programming commands.
-The children will practise following step-by-step directions and using clearly marked instruction sheets to input code accurately, helping them understand how commands affect outcomes.
-Through this process, they will build their confidence in logical thinking, sequencing, and problem-solving.
-Alongside their coding work, e-safety will remain a key focus, with pupils being reminded how to use technology responsibly, keep personal information safe, and behave respectfully online.
-This balance will support children in becoming confident, capable, and safe digital learners.
+Computing: In Year 4, children will be developing their coding skills by designing and creating their own logos using simple programming commands.
+They will use coordinates and directional language to control movement on screen, helping them understand how precise instructions affect outcomes.
+Through planning, testing, and refining their code, pupils will strengthen their logical thinking, sequencing, and problem-solving skills.
+Alongside this work, e-safety will remain a key focus, with children continuing to learn how to use technology responsibly, protect personal information, and behave respectfully online, supporting them in becoming confident and safe digital learners.

 Looking Ahead:

-Literacy: Sequencing a factual report on the Windrush Generation from the book (Granny Came Here on the Empire Windrush).
-Helping the children focus their knowledge on speech, quotations, and letter writing.
+- Literacy: Sequencing a factual report on the Windrush Generation from the book Granny Came Here on the Empire Windrush.
+Starting the new book called Frindleswylde.

-R.E.: Vaisakhi in Sikhism and how it is a special festival that celebrates the birth of the Khalsa and marks an important time of new beginnings for Sikhs around the world.
+- R.E.: Vaisakhi in Sikhism and how it's a special festival that celebrates the birth of the Khalsa and marks an important time of new beginnings for Sikhs around the world.

 Spring Term 2025